SNmcdarby1/Xascapade-Safari-tours/README.md

       - Jquery CDN  uncompressed min script
       - Leaflet link and tags for js google mapping
       - Emailjs used for the interactive email
+      - One of the users suggested that the images covered a lot of space on the computer and it meant that the user has to scroll p and down to view one image.
+I deciced to change that layout to that will allow the user to view ll the images without scrolling upand down.
+      - The navigation bar was not user friendly.
+I managed to simplify the color and typography to font-family: Verdana, Geneva, Tahoma, sans-serif;